KaratsubaLabs/container-playbooks/README.md

-# KaratsubaLABS - container playbooks
+# tonkatsu - container playbooks

 collection of ansible playbooks to automate setup/configuration of a variety of services.

 so far, we have:
+- takoyaki: set up libvirt and get system ready to host the takoyaki project
 - gentoo-distcc: distcc container specifically for gentoo distributed compiling

 ## PREREQS